FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 The Meteor platform includes:

-- Front-End tools for building a user interface: **Blaze/React/Angular**
+- Front-End tools for building a user interface: **Blaze / React / Angular**
 - Back-End tools for developing your database and Server-Side logic: **Node / MongoDB**

 ---